How to Become an Online Notary in Minnesota How to Become an Online Notary in Minnesota

 As you gain more experience and have notarized more documents, you will be able to earn even more by taking on loan signings (where the industry standard is $150 per session) and other creative packages and invoicing clients outside of BlueNotary.
 You will be able to earn a very decent income – all from the comfort of your home office.

 BlueNotary lets you bill your clients at your own rates.
-This makes your earnings very flexible depending on your ability to build a network.
+This makes your earnings very flexible, depending on your ability to build a network.

 How do I Start Notarizing Online in Minnesota?

-BlueNotary is the best option for super simple onboarding and the independent notary looking to grow their own business.
+BlueNotary is the best option for super simple onboarding and for independent notary looking to grow their own business.
 We even have training videos and a signing simulator to get you comfortable with the process.